lhindman/cs121-lab08-1/README.md

 ### Program Design

+Create a new file called SphereCalculator.java, add a class called SphereCalculator that extends JPanel and include a main() method so that this class is a driver class as well.
 The screenshot below shows a sample GUI for this activity.
 You may use the same layout or design your own.
 Either way, your program must include the GUI components and functional behaviors listed here.

 <img src="images/sphere-calculator-screenshot.png" alt="Sphere Calculator Screenshot" width="398">